jcubic/lips/docs/docs/lips/intro.md

 :::info

-this example macro works the same `object` is it's not that useful, but you can create more complex code where you will be able to generate object literals with splicing.
+This example macro works the same `object` is it's not that useful, but you can create more complex code where you will be able to generate object literals with splicing.

 :::